-Refer to note 1 (s) and 12 in the financial report
+Refer to note 9 in the financial report.

-The Group carries mineral exploration and evaluation assets totalling \$11,652,157 as at 30 June 2017 in relation to the application of the Group's accounting policy for exploration and evaluation assets.
+The Group carries exploration and evaluation assets as at 30 June 2018 in relation to the application of the Group's accounting policy for exploration and evaluation assets.

-The recoverability of mineral exploration and evaluation asset is a key audit matter due to:
+The recoverability of exploration and evaluation asset is a key audit matter due to:

-- The significance of the total balance (95% of total assets); and - The level of procedures undertaken to evaluate management's application of the requirements of AASB 6 Exploration for and Evaluation of Mineral Resources ('AASB 6') in light of any indicators of impairment that may be present.
+- The significance of the total balance; and - The level of procedures undertaken to evaluate management's application of the requirements of AASB 6 Exploration for and Evaluation of Mineral Resources ('AASB 6') in light of any indicators of impairment that may be present.